CallumJFraser/CallumFraser/cv.md

 Managing core maintanance product team of 8 engineers delivering improvements on client system with over 300 Million monthly views.
 Leading a migration project and improving site performance by over 50%.
 Leading team communications, coaching and mentoring including mentoring on knowledge sharing across 20 internal and external client teams.

-Managing team priorities, communicating progress and aligning projects with other client teams.
+Managing team priorities, communicating progress and aligning projects with other client teams in department.
 Coaching, mentoring and line management for 6 senior engineers.
 Mentoring 3 senior engineers on management of team members.

-Co-Organising and contributing to STEM ambassador, neurodiversity and leadership communities.
+Co-Organising and contributing to STEM ambassador, neurodiversity and leadership public and private communities.
 Identifying, managing and contributing to improvements on processes including company initiatives.

 ### Lead Front End Developer
 *Aug 2020 - Sep 2022* @ AO.com